NGSEP/NGSEPcore/README.txt

 samples with small coverage or high sequencing error rates.
 For conservative variant calling from whole genome sequencing reads use:

-java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 2 -minQuality 40 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 If interested in structural variation, for Illumina reads you can add the options to run read depth (RD) and read pair plus split read (RP+SR) approaches to identify structural variation:

-java -jar NGSEPcore.jar SingleSampleVariantsDetector -runRD -runRP -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar SingleSampleVariantsDetector -runRD -runRP -maxAlnsPerStartPos 2 -minQuality 40 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 To detect structural variants from long reads, add the option -runLongReadSVs

-java -jar NGSEPcore.jar SingleSampleVariantsDetector -runLongReadSVs -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar SingleSampleVariantsDetector -runLongReadSVs -maxAlnsPerStartPos 2 -minQuality 40 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 If the error rate towards the three prime end increases over 2% you can also use the option -ignore3 to ignore errors at those read positions.
 If the